shmorri/docs-casa-prod/docs/source/administration/installation.md

 - At least **1GB of additional RAM** on top of the [system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements)

 - At least the following components installed:
     - Apache
     - LDAP
     - oxAuth
-   - oxTrust.
+    - oxTrust

 - Dynamic client registration enabled.
 To confirm, in oxTrust navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and set to true.